MXKLZL/EasyAL/documentation.md

 - loss_function(Pytorch Loss Function<span style="color:red"> *Class*</span>): The loss function <span style="color:red">*class*</span> for training
 - labeled_batch_size(Integer): Size of mini-batch for computing the gradient on labeled images
 - unlabeled_batch_size(Integer): Size of mini-batch for computing the gradient on unlabeled images

+If you are using LossPredictBaseModel class, you need further specify the following configurations.

+- epoch_loss(Integer): During the training, beyond this number of epoch, the loss of the loss predicting model will not be used for updating the gradient of the classifier
+- margin(Float): The margin used in the pair comparison loss(the crafted loss for the loss predicting model)
+- lambda(Float): Weight for the loss predicting model loss in training